11 Poses to Spice Up Your Yoga Routine

 Pose Type: Backbend

-Why this pose: Camel is a wonderful way to get a deep backbend that is easier on your shoulders than Wheel Pose.
+Why This Pose: Camel is a wonderful way to get a deep backbend that is easier on your shoulders than Wheel Pose.

 2. Tuck your toes under to lift your heels.